onewhit/onewhit.github.io/readme.todo.md

 - [ ] Put the item generation behind the authentication
 - [ ] Have the randomizer limit reads and writes by using uploaded files instead of firestore

+- [ ] Have logging out empty the user state (so that they don't still have a proper token to submit)
 - [ ] Have clicking on the title also close the sidebar
 - [ ] Fix the Accountinfo page on login not maintaining the banner, and it should redirect to the main landing page after login?
 - [ ] Upload characteristics list